How to install LogChimp on Ubuntu?

 sudo apt-get install -y nodejs

-# Install yarn
+# Install pnpm

-sudo npm install yarn@latest -g
+sudo npm install pnpm@latest -g

 Install LogChimp

-Install LogChimp server
+Install LogChimp Server

-# Create 'server' directory
+# Create the 'server' directory

 sudo mkdir server && cd server